Xue Jian

 Xue Jian (薛剑; born July 1968) is a Chinese diplomat, currently serving as consul general in Osaka, Japan.

+Xue was born in Lianshui County.
+He has held several diplomatic positions after graduating from the Beijing Foreign Studies University.
+Due to his provocative comments on Twitter, Xue has been described as one of China's "wolf warrior" diplomats.
+He was also listed as one of the diplomats amplifying Russian propaganda narratives in the 2022 Russian invasion of Ukraine.
+Xue also instigated the 2025 China-Japan diplomatic crisis after issuing a threatening response against a comment by Sanae Takaichi.

-Early life
+Early life and career

-Xue was born on 1968 in Lianshui County in Huai'an, Jiangsu.
+Xue was born in 1968 in Lianshui County in Huai'an, Jiangsu.
+He studied at the Department of Japanese at Beijing Foreign Studies University.
+According to NEWS Post Seven, Xue participated in the 1989 Tiananmen Square protests.

-Career

-Xue graduated from the Department of Japanese at Beijing Foreign Studies University and joined the Ministry of Foreign Affairs of China in 1992.
+After graduating from the university, Xue joined the Ministry of Foreign Affairs of China in 1992.
 Over the years, he held a series of important diplomatic positions, serving in the Department of Asian Affairs and the Chinese Embassy in Japan.
 In 2006, he was appointed First Secretary at the Chinese Embassy in Japan and was later promoted to Counsellor.
 He subsequently served as Counsellor and Division Director in the Department of Asian Affairs within the ministry in 2012, and as Minister-Counsellor at the Chinese Embassy in Japan in 2014.
 In 2018, he returned to the Department of Asian Affairs as Counsellor and was promoted to Deputy Director-General of the department in 2019.

+Consul General in Osaka

 In November 2021, he was appointed Consul General of China in Osaka.

-He has been described as one of China's "wolf warrior" diplomats, including by a 2022 US Department of State report on diplomats amplifying Russian propaganda narratives in the 2022 Russian invasion of Ukraine.
+During his tenure in Osaka, Xue has been a prolific user of Twitter, where he had more than 110,000 followers as of November 2025.
+Due to his provocative comments on Twitter, Xue has described as one of China's "wolf warrior" diplomats, including by a 2022 US Department of State report on diplomats amplifying Russian propaganda narratives in the 2022 Russian invasion of Ukraine.
+According to NEWS Post Seven, Xue had a better and more "flexible" reputation in person than on social media.
+It also reported that Xue once made more liberal statements in private, but became more hawkish in his 40s.

 In June 2023, Xue referred to transgender people as "deformed".